 “I _______________ have the primary right under The District of Columbia law to make my own decisions concerning treatment that might unduly prolong the dying process.
 By this declaration, I express to my physician, family, and friends my intent.
 If I should have a terminal condition, I desire that my dying not be prolonged by administrative of death-prolonging procedures.
 If my condition is terminal and I am unable to participate in decisions regarding my medical treatment, I direct my attending physician to withhold or withdraw medical procedures that merely prolong the dying process and are not necessary to my comfort or to alleviate pain.
 It is not my intent to authorize affirmative deliberate acts or omissions to shorten my life, and rather it is only my intent to permit the natural process of dying.”

 The District of Columbia law provides significant limitations to the scope of a District of Columbia living will.
-Terms such as “death-prolonging procedure” and “terminal condition” are used to specify the circumstances to which a living will apply.
+Terms such as “death-prolonging procedure” and “terminal condition” specify the circumstances to which a living will apply.
 Both of these terms are related to conditions where death will occur within a short period of time if additional treatment is not provided.
 A District of Columbia living will is intended only to avoid treatment when death is imminent and treatment ineffectively avoids or significantly delays death.
-Also, The District of Columbia statutes prohibits a living will from withholding or withdrawing artificially supplied nutrition and hydration, including sustenance supplied through a feeding tube or intravenously.
+Also, The District of Columbia statutes prohibits a living will from withholding or withdrawing artificially supplied nutrition and hydration.
+This includes sustenance supplied through a feeding tube or intravenously.

-It is essential to ensure that your District of Columbia living will or District of Columbia advance directives are easily accessible as they may be needed at a moment’s notice.
-While some people ensure that they continuously have a copy of your living will or advance directive, you should additionally provide your physician with a copy your living will or advance directive.
-This not only notifies the physician of your desires in the case of an emergency but additionally provides you with the opportunity to discuss your medical options.
+It is essential to ensure that your DC living will is easily accessible as you might need it quickly.
+The same idea applies to District of Columbia advance directives.
+Some people ensure that they continuously have a copy of your living will or advance directive.
+However, you should additionally provide your physician with a copy of your living will or advance directive.
+This notifies the physician of your desires in the case of an emergency.
+Additionally, you are able to provide you with the opportunity to discuss your medical options.
 You should also provide a copy to your attorney-in-fact in the case of your incapacity.
-Additionally, if you are hospitalized it is important to ensure that a copy has been included in your medical records.
+Additionally, if you are in the hospital it is important to include a copy in your medical records.
 It is wise to sign multiple copies of your living will or advance directive.

-A District of Columbia living will be easily revoked or canceled.
+You can easily revoke or cancel a District of Columbia living will.
 Under The District of Columbia law, either an oral or written statement may revoke your wishes.
-It is best to gather all copies of your District of Columbia living will and destroy all copies to prevent any confusion.
+It is best to gather all copies of your District of Columbia living will and destroy them to prevent confusion.
 Many state statutes require that a note of revocation of the living will be placed in your medical records.